-About the NBME® Obstetrics & Gynecology Shelf Exam
+The NBME® Obstetrics & Gynecology Shelf Exam

 The NBME® Obstetrics & Gynecology (OB-GYN) Shelf exam tests a student’s ability to assess women’s health and to manage pregnancy, childbirth, and the postpartum stage.
 Success on the exam will depend on what is learned throughout the Obstetrics & Gynecology clerkship, coursework, and private study time.
 OB-GYN covers a wide breadth of topics related to inpatient management, outpatient management, and surgery.

-Studying for the Obstetrics & Gynecology Shelf Exam
+How to Study for the Obstetrics & Gynecology Shelf Exam

 - Expect a 50/50 split between obstetrics and gynecology questions.

 - Familiarize yourself with what’s normal for OB-GYN: question stems can be tricky and are will lead you to believe something is off even when everything is normal.

 - Dedicate extra studying time to Obstetrics since it isn’t generally introduced to students until their clinical years.
 Gynecology, however, might already feel familiar due to its basis on pathology.